 A tabletop machine may have quite an advantage for skilled craftsmen who want their own personal CNC router at home – it’s portable and takes up less room than other larger-sized options.

 A table top router is a simple solution that will save you time and energy.
 There are lots of different types and each has a number of advantages.

 1. Size Matters

 If your home workshop is relatively small, then you want a CNC router that fits.
-The Stinger I table top router has a footprint of 33.5” X 58” and cutting capabilities of 25” X 36” X 5.”
+The Stinger I table top router has cutting capabilities of 25” X 36” X 5.” or 25” X 48” X 5.
 It also has a range of optional upgrades.

 Even a table top router should allow you options to expand.
-The Stinger I has a number of options including:
+The Stinger I features a number of options, including:

 - Recoil indexing lathe

 - Fast tool change

 The Stinger I package offers something different from other CNC routers.
 Instead of making operation complicated or tedious, its features are designed to help everyone use this high-quality equipment without hassle.

 You will enjoy your time using this CNC router.
 It comes with an impressive control PC that runs Windows 10 PRO, and software preloaded on the system to ensure every part of this easy-to-use machine works for you.